ocopea/documentation/docs/contributing.md

 ## API First

-A cloud native application may constitute of multiple microservices.
+A cloud native application may consist of multiple microservices.
 Different teams may develop services within the application or external groups may use the API to interact with the application.
-Hence it is imperative that the contributors have an API first mentality.
+Hence, it is imperative that the contributors have an API first mentality.

-In general it is expected APIs are well defined, understood and documented.
+In general, it is expected APIs are well defined, understood and documented.
 Use tools to separate interface and implementation.
 This project has used Swagger OpenAPI standard and the tools around it to execute on its API first strategy.

 **Learn More**